azangru/mysite/src/blog/about-the-site/index.md

-certainly have their uses, and I would from time to time check out a Twitter account or five to see what’s going on in the world of web development, but I am mostly a consumer, not a producer of such messages; I do not feel the urge to tell the world of my achieveemnts or grievances, to participate in flash mobs, to feel a part of a community and get dopamine hits from receiving likes or other forms of Bernian "stroking".
+certainly have their uses, and I would from time to time check out a Twitter account or five to see what’s going on in the world of web development, but I am mostly a consumer, not a producer of such messages; I do not feel the urge to tell the world of my achievements or grievances, to participate in flash mobs, to feel a part of a community and get dopamine hits from receiving likes or other forms of Bernian "stroking".

 I do, however, like a relatively quiet place where I would have an opportunity to